[DISCLOSURE: Cards from our partners are mentioned below.]

 Introduction to Discover it

 The Discover it credit card offers a competitive rewards program, valuable promotional financing offers and customer-friendly policies.
 Cardholders earn 5% cash back on up to $1,500 spent each quarter on select categories of merchants and at featured retailers.
 For example, during one quarter, purchases from home improvement stores and department stores may be eligible.
 Or, during the fourth quarter, holiday shopping may be one of the featured categories.
+Now, through December 31st, 2017, cardholders receive cash back on purchases made through Amazon and Target.
 On other purchases – including those that don’t qualify for the bonus and those that would otherwise qualify but are beyond the $1,500 in eligible spending each quarter – cardholders can get 1% back.
 You must enroll to start receiving the bonus cash back in the designated category each quarter.

 This card is also offered with promotional financing for new applicants: